jarodise/koreader-importer/cline_docs/projectRoadmap.md

 -   [ ] Test the application with various scenarios.
 -   [ ] Write comprehensive documentation.
 -   [ ] Implement a feature to allow users to set a custom output destination for the generated markdown files.
+-   [ ] Implement a feature to support importing annotations from multiple books within a directory.

 ## Scalability Considerations